awesto/django-shop/docs/reference/catalog.rst

 Here the :class:`shop.views.catalog.ProductListView` is configured to render the catalog list of products assigned to one or more CMS pages.
 For this purpose we use the filter backend :class:`shop.rest.filters.CMSPagesFilterBackend`.
-In order to decide to which CMS page a product is assigned to, our Product Model must inherit from :class:`shop.models.product.CMSPageReferenceMixin`.
+In order to decide to which CMS page a product is assigned to, our product model must inherit from :class:`shop.models.product.CMSPageReferenceMixin`.
 This is because we must add a reference to the CMS pages our products are assigned to.
 A typical product might be declared as: